|Q3 2021 (3rd)||+3.4 %|

-Profits from current production (corporate profits with inventory valuation and capital consumption adjustments) increased $234.5 billion in the second quarter, compared with an increase of $123.9 billion in the first quarter.
+Profits from current production (corporate profits with inventory valuation and capital consumption adjustments) increased$96.9 billion in the third quarter, compared with an increase of $267.8 billion in the second quarter (table 10).

 Note: Corporate profits are not available with the first (advance) estimate of GDP for each quarter.
 For the fourth quarter only, corporate profits are not available in the first or second estimates.